sparkfun/eng_application/ETC/README.md

 2. What is your ideal weekly schedule?

-I am hoping for the possibility of working on the weekends some, but it's my understanding that Sparkfun operates on normal business hours.
-Otherwise ideal is anything that fits with my next semester's class schedule and doesn't force me to wake up before the sun rises.
-As it stands, my earliest days end by 3:00pm, and my latest day ends at 6:00pm (Tuesday).
+If working on the weekends is a possibility, then here is my ideal schedule:
+Saturday: 10-6
+Sunday: 10-6
+Monday 10-2

+Otherwise, here is a projected schedule based on my current class schedule:
+Monday: 8-2
+Wednesday: 5-10
+Thursday: 6-10
+Friday: 5-10

 3. What is your desired compensation range?
 Range = (least you are comfortable accepting, max you think you are worth)